flutter/packages/packages/two_dimensional_scrollables/README.md

 ### TableView

-`TableView` is a subclass of `TwoDimensionalScrollView`, building its provided `TableViewCell` children lazily in a `TwoDimensionalViewport`.
+`TableView` is a subclass of `TwoDimensionalScrollView`, building its provided children lazily in a `TwoDimensionalViewport`.
 This widget can

 - Scroll diagonally, or lock axes
 - Apply decorations to rows and columns